magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

                      [cljs.test :refer-macros [deftest is]])))
 ```

-As in the previous cases, you could compact the `:require` expression,
+As in the previous cases, you could compact the `:require` expression
-but I can better read this more explicit, though longer.
+by using the trick cited above.

 ```clj
 (ns valip.test.predicates